Handling nulls and infinities

 .q namespace, it can be accessed via the context interface:

-pykx.Atom provides the properties
+pykx.Atom objects provide the properties

 is_inf.
-They are
+These are

 True if the atom is a null value for its type, or an infinite value (positive or negative) for its type, respectively, and